TomCrypto/epsilon/renders/README.md

 it improves performance considerably, for testing materials when large geometry is not needed.
-The camera is also reimplemented with only the basic features, a necessity since it would be stupid to hardcode the sphere scene, but not camera position and target (though work is still being made).
+The camera is also reimplemented with only the basic features, a necessity since it would be stupid to hardcode the sphere scene, but not camera position and target (though work is still being done).
 This render was produced using my GPU, happily working at over 15 million pixel passes per second.